 - Disintermediation- The blockchain technology would end up the need for reliance on 3rd parties such as medical data aggregators, provider data-validation servicer’s claims clearinghouses, and more.

 - Industry collaboration – The blockchain would certainly enable efficient and secure data sharing for use cases such as provider credentialing, longitudinal patient records, and clinical trials.

 - Transparency and suitability – Blockchain would enable more efficiency and openness of data sharing among various stakeholders’ thus benefiting value-based reimbursements, clinical supply chains, and other complex transactions.

 - New business models – The blockchain could transform notions of patient data ownership and monetization and offer new blockchain-based revenue opportunities.

 Optimistic future of the blockchain in the healthcare sector

-A very positive vibe for the blockchain can be felt in the industry as numerous proof-of-work projects are pursued by the medical organizations.
-Over the next 12 month, the results of these investments and blockchain’s value for the medical sector would be evident.
+A very positive vibe for the blockchain can be felt in the industry as numerous proof-of-work projects are pursued by medical organizations.
+Over the next 12 months, the results of these investments and blockchain’s value for the medical sector would be evident.

 Deloitte in its report said very optimistically, “based on our view of where blockchain is today and, more importantly, its likely adoption rate within the next three years, we strongly believe that organizations need to evolve their thinking around the technology.”